Uni-Tübingen

 The orientation value from the cascade model provides subject-related information on the existing proportion of women at the respective qualification level of the FRG.
 Minimum requirements for filling positions can be derived from this: If the minimum value corresponds to the staffing level of the subject area at the qualification level, equal opportunities for positions can be statistically assumed.
 Furthermore, the value offers the possibility of recognising possible gender bias in individual appointment procedures - the proportion of applications or invitations - and to readjust if necessary.

-If parity is not achieved, we speak of a minimum requirement (from the cascade): To achieve equality in the ‘mid-term’, it should be significantly exceeded in filling positions within a reasonable period, otherwise the equalization of life and career opportunities between the sexes will be very slow.
+If parity is not achieved, we speak of a minimum requirement (from the cascade): To achieve equality in the ‘mid-term’, it should be significantly exceeded in filling positions within a reasonable period, otherwise achieving equity, in terms of life and career opportunities between the sexes, will be very slow.
 Above parity, the value from the cascade model serves as an orientation as to whether equal opportunities are maintained in the transition from one career level to the next.

-Important: Only the value from the cascade model expresses subject-related equality of opportunity.
-If in some subjects the proportion of women is traditionally already very high in the proportion of students, one cannot conclude from this that women may be disadvantaged.
-For example, in professorships from a proportion of 50% - this would disproportionately increase men's chances of obtaining a professorship individually.
+Important: Only the estimate from the cascade model expresses subject-related equality of opportunity.
+If in some subjects, the proportion of women is traditionally already very high in the proportion of students, one cannot conclude from this that women may be disadvantaged.
+For example, in professorships from a proportion of 50%, such a strategy would disproportionately increase men's chances of obtaining a professorship individually, undermining the mandate.
 Until the university reaches parity at one qualification level – in subjects with a high proportion of women – this proportion must also be aimed for at the next level; subjects with a low representation of women compensate for this.
-Instead, if the proportion of women at higher qualification levels is perceived to be too high, efforts should be made at the lower career levels, for example with advertising measures, to increase the proportion of men there and thus influence the orientation values.
+Instead, if the proportion of women at higher qualification levels is perceived to be too high, efforts should be made at the lower career levels, for example with advertising measures, to increase the proportion of men there and thus influence the orientation estimates.

 Sources